 A good summary can be found in this Christian Science Monitor article: Costs of Climate Change.

 This article refers to a British Government study known as the Stern review, after its author.
 This is one of the most thorough recent reviews of the costs of climate change, and can be found here: Stern Review.
 This is a 700-page report, so I cannot assign it here, but I strongly suggest you read the Short Executive Summary.
-The Stern Review was not without its critics, and I feel that one of the best and most reasoned was a critique written by Yale University forest economist Robert Mendelsohn.
-As you can see, it is very easy for educated people looking at the same world to reach very different conclusions about the evidence at hand.
+The Stern Review was not without its critics, and one of them was a critique written by Yale University forest economist Robert Mendelsohn.

 Note: it is very likely that there will be some exam questions focusing on the readings listed above.